2005 Liberian general election: Senate

 As no Senate existed prior to the elections, each voter was eligible to cast two ballots for different candidates.
 The two candidates with the highest number of votes in each county were elected.
 The candidate with the highest share of votes became the senior senator for the county, elected to a nine-year term.
 The candidate with the second-highest share became the junior senator, elected to a six-year term.
 This method was chosen in order to reintroduce a staggered electoral system.

+Results by county

+The following are the results for the 2005 Senate elections from the National Elections Commission.